amihaiemil/amihaiemil.github.io/_posts/2017-09-01-data-should-be-animated-not-represented.markdown

 We struggled to find a proper solution, for parsing the ``File`` and putting the contents into a ``Map``.
 It meant a lot of stuff: read the file, get each element, see whether it is a sequence or a mapping etc. Plus, all this would be scattered around, in some static methods.
 The idea simply didn't fit in the architecture of an OOP library.
 Then, we realised the aproach was wrong: we did not have to struggle and parse the ``File`` into a ``Map``.
 Instead, we just needed a new implementation of YamlMapping, which came out to be [ReadYamlMapping](https://github.com/decorators-squad/camel/blob/master/src/main/java/com/amihaiemil/camel/ReadYamlMapping.java).

-That ``ReadYamlMapping`` takes the data and *animates* it for us.
+That ``ReadYamlMapping`` takes the data and *animates it* for us.
 We ask for the value of a key and it just searches through what data it has.
-There is no actual "parsing" logic anywhere.
+There is no actual "parsing logic" anywhere.
 No data is split apart and morphed into an equally dumb and stale data object.
 Well, if you look inside its implementation, there is a layer of abstraction, which simplifies the stuff a little.
 It works with lines, rather than the really raw input.
 I see no problem with that, since ``YamlLines`` is also an object which *does* something with the data, rather than *being* the data.

 To conclude, I hope I managed to convince you of the harm that DTOs do in our code.
-I am aware that we cannot possibly get rid of DTOs, but I'm saying we should use standard formats like XML, JsonObject etc, and wrap these formats in intelligent objects which can actually do something for us, can easily be tested, extended and mainteined.
+I am aware that we cannot possibly get rid of DTOs, I'm just saying we should use standard formats like XML, Json etc, and wrap these formats in intelligent objects which can actually do something for us, can easily be tested, extended and mainteined.
 There are probably many questions about the code above, feel free to shoot them in the Disqus thread below.